zinmyoswe/Django-Ecommerce/README.md

-# Ecommerce with Django4.2 & Python 3 & AWS
+# Ecommerce with Django 4.2 & Python 3.10 & AWS

 ## 1. Demo of the Ecommerce website